jacoboforero/POOSD-LargeProject_Team12/backend/API_DOCUMENTATION.md

 ## Current Limitations

-**⚠️ MVP Status - Dummy Data:**

-- Articles and summaries are placeholder data
-- No real news API integration yet
-- No OpenAI integration yet
-- OTPs are logged to console (no email service yet)
+- Background work runs inside the Express process via `setTimeout`.
+If the server restarts mid-run the job is lost.
+- `ipRateLimit` middleware is disabled by default; only per-user throttling and daily quotas are enforced.
+- SMTP delivery does not yet include retries/webhooks; failures surface in server logs and fallback OTP logging.
+- Requires valid `NEWS_API_KEY` and `OPENAI_API_KEY` to boot because the Briefing service instantiates both clients at startup.

-**Coming Soon:**
+**Coming Soon**

-- Real news article fetching
-- AI-powered summarization
+- Redis-backed job queue (BullMQ) so briefings survive restarts
+- Richer email templates + provider metrics
-- Email delivery for OTPs
+- Push notifications for completed briefings
-- Frontend web application

 ---